Coloring Pages

 Please enjoy these coloring pages.

-Each title begins with the word first in Ojibwemowin, the Anishinaabe language, and is linked to a recording of how it is said.
+Italicized words are in Ojibwemowin, the Anishinaabe language, and are linked to a recording of how each word is said.

 Recording Sources: